 The first thing you need before you set out to create your NFT art is a crypto wallet, where you will store your NFTs and cryptocurrencies.
 An important factor you have to keep in mind while choosing a wallet is whether it is compatible with your NFTs and the NFT marketplace you will use to trade your NFTs.

 Broadly, crypto/NFT wallets are classified into software or hardware wallets.
-While the former is a digital wallet and stores your NFTs online, hardware wallets are physical wallets that stores NFTs offline, making them more secure.
+While the former is a digital wallet and stores your NFTs online, hardware wallets are physical wallets that store NFTs offline, making them more secure.
 Some of the most common wallets are MetaMask, Trust Wallet, Enjin, and Coinbase wallet.
-If you want to know more about these wallets, you can check out our detailed guide on crypto wallets.
+If you want to know more about these wallets, you can check out our best wallets for NFTs.

 On most NFT marketplaces, you have to pay some “gas fees” to mint your NFTs.
 These are the fees paid to miners to process and validate transactions on the blockchain (Here’s when these gas fees are the cheapest).
 Thus, you need to buy some cryptocurrency from an exchange to cover this cost.
 However, make sure it corresponds with the blockchain and marketplace you will use.

 Additionally, if you’re selling NFTs through Polygon, you may need to use a bridge.
 A bridge is a connection that enables the transfer of assets from one blockchain to another.
 It is a common mistake to send your crypto to the wrong address.
 If you do this, then your crypto is pretty much lost forever.